This delicious caramel apple self-saucing pudding cake, has all the flavours of caramel apples, in easy cake form!

 Instructions

 - Make the pudding batter: In a medium bowl, mix together the the flour, sugar, baking powder, salt and cinnamon.
 In a small bowl, mix together the milk, melted butter and vanilla.
-Add the wet ingredients to the dry ingredients.
-Stir to combine well.
-Spread batter in to the bottom of an 8-cup baking dish or divide between 4-6 individual baking dishes. (*If using individual dishes, you may want to place dishes on a baking sheet, for easy transport to the oven, and to catch any splatters.)
-Arrange a layer of apple slices on top of batter.
+Add the wet ingredients to the dry ingredients and stir until the batter is smooth.
+Spread the batter in to the bottom of an 8-cup baking dish.
+Arrange the apple slices in a single layer of over-lapping apples on top of batter.

 - Prepare the sauce: In a medium bowl or a 4 cup measuring cup, mix together the brown sugar and flour.
-Add the boiling water, the butter,vanilla and salt.
-Stir to combine and until butter melts.
-Gently pour over batter, being sure to leave 3/4-1 inch of room at the top of the baking dish.
+Add the boiling water, the butter, vanilla and salt.
+Stir to combine until butter melts.
+Lay a regular tablespoon curved side up on top of the apples, near the centre.
+Slowly pour the sauce over the back of the spoon, letting it run on top of the cake (refer to the step-by-step photos or recipe video above this Recipe Card if this isn't clear).
+Be sure to leave 3/4-1 inch of room at the top of the baking dish.

-- Bake in pre-heated 350°F oven for 35-40 minutes or until toothpick in centre comes out clean when inserted in the top cake part.
+- Bake in pre-heated 350°F oven for 35-40 minutes or until the cake part looks dry and a toothpick in centre comes out clean when inserted in the top cake part.
 Pudding will have formed a cake-like top with lots of sauce underneath.
-Allow to cool for 5 minutes, then enjoy warm.
-Lovely as is, or top with a scoop of vanilla ice cream.
+Allow to cool for at least 5 minutes, then enjoy warm.
+Lovely as is, or with a scoop of vanilla ice cream.

 Notes